 - A small environmental footprint is an essential aspect of a sustainable biodiesel facility.
 Our process includes vapor recovery to eliminate fugitive emissions and our dry refining process eliminates the use of water and creates a non-hazardous solid from product impurities.
 Methanol recovery from all process streams keeps methanol consumption to a minimum.

-Keaau, HI – Another step toward energy independence was celebrated July 2, 2012 at the grand opening of Pacific Biodiesel’s advanced biodiesel production facility in Keaau, Hawaii.
-The project was the brainchild of Robert King, President of Pacific Biodiesel Technologies.
+Keaau, HI – Another step toward energy independence was celebrated July 2, 2012 at the grand opening of Pacific Biodiesel’s advanced biodiesel production facility in Keaau, Hawaii (pictured above).
+The project was the brainchild of Robert King, Founder and President of Pacific Biodiesel Technologies.
 With this opening, the State’s biodiesel production capacity increased 500%, to 5.5 million gallons per year.
-Pacific Biodiesel’s cleaner, safer, highest-quality biodiesel is processed from used cooking or trap grease oil, virgin vegetable oil and/or animal fats, and can be used in any unmodified diesel engine.